Selected Publications

 📄 Read the paper

-SemOpenAlex is the largest existing scholarly knowledge graph, with 26 billion triples.
-It provides open access to global research metadata and sets a new benchmark for scientific discovery, interdisciplinary research, and large-scale knowledge integration.
+SemOpenAlex is one of the largest scholarly knowledge graphs, with 26 billion RDF triples.
+It provides open access to global research metadata and supports scientific discovery, interdisciplinary research, and large-scale knowledge integration.
+The paper received the ISWC Best Paper Award.

 NAACL 2022